-Though this map suggest that the location of office areas is rather concentrated in Budapest, it must be noted that earlier it was even more concentrated.
-Because, while the number of workplaces in Budapest decreased by 30% between 1970 and 2011, the number of primarily office-based workplaces decreased by 67% in the most inner 5th district of Pest33 (Lakatos and Kapitány 2015).
-This means that regarding the inner city, urban sprawl had a greater effect on workplaces than on the population, since the latter decreased 'only' by 58% in the same district (and by 14% in
+Though this map suggests that the office areas are rather concentrated in Budapest, it must be noted that earlier they were even more concentrated.
+Because, while the number of workplaces in Budapest decreased by 30% between 1970 and 2011, the number of primarily office-based workplaces decreased by 67% in the most inner 5th district of Pest34 during the same time (Lakatos & Kapitány 2015).
+This means that regarding the inner city, urban sprawl had a greater effect on workplaces than on the population, since the latter decreased 'only' by 58% in the same district (and by 14% in Budapest) during the same time (Lakatos & Kapitány 2015).
+The ceased office areas of the 5th district was probably substituted partly by new office areas somewhat further from the city centre, but still in its proximity.

-33 The number of office-based workplaces was likely to decrease to a less extent in Budapest as the same time the economy of the capital became more service-based.
+34 The number of office-based workplaces was likely to decrease to a less extent in Budapest as the same time the economy of the capital became more service-based.